Tenebrae (film): Soundtrack

-The Italian rock band Goblin had provided the scores for two of Argento's previous films, Deep Red (1975) and Suspiria (1977), but the director had employed English composer Keith Emerson for his foray outside of the giallo subgenre, 1980's Inferno.
+Goblin had provided the scores for two of Argento's previous films, Deep Red (1975) and Suspiria (1977), but the director had employed English composer Keith Emerson for his foray outside of the giallo subgenre, 1980's Inferno.
 Goblin had disbanded that year, but in 1982 Argento asked three of the band's former members – Claudio Simonetti, Fabio Pignatelli, and Massimo Morante – to work on Tenebrae.
 Owing to their history together, Simonetti felt it appropriate that Argento's return to giallo films should use the core members of Goblin.
 The resulting synth-driven score was credited to "Simonetti-Pignatelli-Morante", as Goblin's former drummer owned the rights to use the band's name.

 Tenebraes score is very different from those the band had produced for Argento previously.
-The early 1980s had seen Simonetti experimenting with dance music, and he decided on a more electronic sound for Tenebrae.
+In the early 1980s, Simonetti experimented with dance music, and he opted for a more electronic sound for Tenebrae.
 Simonetti described the score as an electronica/rock hybrid, with the main theme including disco elements.
-So it would not be difficult to accommodate Argento's preference for long takes, Simonetti, Pignatelli and Morante made sure to play each song for 3–4 minutes.
+So it would not be difficult to accommodate Argento's preference for long takes, Simonetti, Pignatelli, and Morante made sure to play each song for 3–4 minutes.
 Recording the score, Simonetti used the Roland Jupiter-8, Roland Vocoder Plus and Minimoog synthesizers, as well as a piano, electric piano, the Oberheim DMX drum machine, the Roland TR-808 drum machine, and Roland MC-4 music sequencer.
 Pignatelli played bass and fretless guitar, while Morante played electric and acoustic guitar.

 While the soundtrack is not as well regarded as Goblin's earlier scores for Deep Red, Suspiria, or Dawn of the Dead (1978), Tim Lucas felt it "... so fused to the fabric of the picture that Tenebrae might be termed ... a giallo musicale; that is, a giallo in which the soundtrack transcends mere accompaniment to occupy the same plane as the action and characters."
 Writers David Kerekes and David Slater were also favorable to the score; writing that the film "bristles with arresting imagery and a cracking musical score from ex-members of Goblin".
 Simonetti felt the score was good, but that it was only a "medium"-level success.
 However, it did enjoy a second wave of popularity being remixed in clubs.
 The album has had multiple reissues in numerous countries since its original release in 1982 on the Italian Cinevox label.
 The album was also released by Waxwork Records on a double LP that included the complete score by Goblin in 2018.